 Introduce long-lasting scent and colour by hanging fresh, fragrant eucalyptus (or a realistic faux option) across the mantelpiece.
-Add a beaded wooden garland for extra texture – Marquis Weaves at Etsy has options.
+Add a beaded wooden garland for extra texture.

 Get in the festive spirit by making your own wreath.
 For this loose and natural arrangement, use branches of fir and sprigs of ivy.
 You’ll need a willow frame, floral shears and twine.
 Begin from the top and work clockwise, adding foliage with twine, focusing on one area at a time.